Profile information

 Your summer set up is a pretty big yurt where you will have a bed, a couch, a sink and room for your clothes / gear.
 You have the shower, laundry / dryer, kitchen, fridge and all normal things in my house.

 I usually become very good friends with my workaway's as a host as we are tight knit working together all day and living in each others space.
 We cook together, eat together and become pretty close - quickly.
-Even though I might not always be around 24/7, I do think of hosting as a part of sharing your space and so I am not shy of sharing my house with anyone.What else ...
+I am usually around all the time with the exception of occasional travel, but this is something I clear with you in advance.
+I do think of hosting as a part of sharing your space and so I am not shy of sharing my house with anyone.What else ...

 Off time I would most definitely explore Denali national park, since I live right at the entrance of it.
 It is a short drive away.
 I do have gear to borrow out for camping, fishing, skiing and you name it!
 You WILL be seeing lots of wildlife here... no doubt.